 - Upload it sooner rather than later.
 You wouldn’t want to get deep into your site move and then launch without uploading your disavow file.

 Mistakes happen.
 They’re unavoidable — especially when you’re attempting a huge, multi-step process like moving a site from HTTP to HTTPS.
-But failing to upload your disavow fail should not be one of them.
+But failing to upload you’re disavow file should not be one of them.
 Not anymore.
-There’s simply too much at stake to forget.
+There’s too much at stake to forget.

 Add a reminder to your smartphone calendar.
 Write “DISAVOW FILE” on a sticky note and slap it onto your monitor.
 Heck, print up this blog post and read it every day.
 Do whatever it takes to remember, so long as you remember.

 Just do not forget to upload your disavow file.
-When your new HTTPS site is flourishing with nothing but healthy, carefully curated links, you’ll thank us later.
+When your new HTTPS site is flourishing with nothing but useful, carefully curated links, you’ll thank us later.